It begins at the sacrum, passes through the buttock, and ends at the femur level.

 The pyramidal muscle is located in the pelvis and separates the viscera from the upper legs.
 The pyramidal nerve and the sacral and gluteal arteries pass to the pyramidal muscle.
 Allows for spacing and rotation of the thighs outward and to the sides.

-Its muscle fibers converge to form a tendon that attaches to the medial side of the superior border of the greater trochanter and the femur.
+Its muscle fibers converge to form a tendon attaches to the medial side of the superior border of the greater trochanter and the femur.

-The pyramidal muscle is innervated by the pyramidal nerve.
+The pyramidal nerve innervates the pyramidal muscle.

 Retroversion, meanwhile, corresponds to the action of recovering your pelvis (iliac bone).

-Muscle strengthening of the piriformis
+Muscle-strengthening of the piriformis